danielkrupinski/Osiris/README.md

     *   **Spectator list** - show nicknames of players spectating you

-    *   **Watermark** - show cheat name in upper-left screen corner and fps & ping in upper right corner.
+    *   **Watermark** - show cheat name in the upper-left screen corner and fps & ping in the upper-right corner

+    *   **Offscreen Enemies** - draw crircles on the screen indicating that there are enemies behind us

     *   **Fix animation LOD** - fix aimbot inaccuracy for players behind local player